LOUD-Mining/WhatCoin/README.md

 config](utils/conf/whatcoind.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to whatcoin-wallet-cli, and possibly uplexad, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to whatcoin-wallet-cli, and possibly whatcoind, if you get crashes refreshing.

 ## Internationalization